-If you have more to list or work through than will fit on one worksheet, or you need to create a master list to start, you can use extra paper or add on a Worksheet Notes page.
+If you have more to list or work through than will fit on one worksheet, or you need to create a main list to start, grab extra paper and attach to this worksheet.

 Once you have your bags packed and you’re ready to go, make sure you’re ready with all the confirmations and details you’ll need.
 One easy way to do that is with electronics.
 Here are some tips for smartphone users:

 - Declutter your phone, just like you do with bags, purses, and wallets.
 Remove unused or cloud-saved apps that aren’t necessary for the trips.
 Download previous pictures, so you’ll have room for more.

 - Take pictures or screenshots of important information, such as email confirmations, luggage tags, and packing checklists.
 Save them in your favorites to easily access them.

 - When you need to conserve your battery, set the phone to airplane mode.